iopipe/iopipe-python/README.md

 The following may be set as kwargs to the IOpipe class initializer:

 - client_id: your client_id (register at [www.iopipe.com](https://www.iopipe.com)
-- debug: enable debug logging.
+- debug: enable debug logging by setting this to `True`
-- url: custom URL for reporting metrics

 ## Advanced Usage

-Instantiate an ```iopipe.IOpipe``` object inside of your function, then call .err(Exception) and .send() to report data and exceptions.
+Instantiate an `iopipe.IOpipe` object inside of your function, then call .err(Exception) and .send() to report data and exceptions.

 We recommend using our handy decorator instead.